corcorana/restingIAF/iaf_manu.md

 The average number of simulated channels that contributed to the calculation of cross-channel PAF estimates generally diminished as alpha dispersal increased.
 The number of channels in which a viable alpha peak was detected also demonstrated greater variability as function of both alpha distribution and SNR, with broader component structures and low SNR both associated with increased volatility of channel selection.
 Together with the consistent trends towards increased estimation error described above, these observations support the notion that broader, flatter alpha peaks pose a greater challenge to automated PAF detection (even under moderate levels of SNR).
-By contrast, the SGF routine was able to extract CoG estimates for all  simulated dataset, and retained a higher proportion of channel data across all conditions.
+By contrast, the SGF routine was able to extract CoG estimates for all  simulated datasets, and derived alpha window estimates from a higher proportion of channel data across all conditions.
-Indeed, channel inclusion was close to ceiling for the moderate SNR conditions, and remained high despite increasing variability as a funtion of increased alpha component dispersal in the low SNR conditions.
+Indeed, channel inclusion was close to ceiling for the moderate SNR conditions, and remained high despite increasing variability as a funtion of broader alpha component dispersal in the low SNR conditions.

 Amongst the two methods for estimating PAF, the Savitzky-Golay smoothed, Q-weighted average estimates were consistently less error-prone (i.e. registered lower RMSEs across conditions) than those derived by averaging across the 'raw' (i.e. unsmoothed) channel-wise PSDs generated by `pwelch`.
 The latter approach also produced more extreme deviations from the target PAF in all but the least favourable simulation condition (i.e. SNR = 0.15, $\alpha$ = 1.0), in which the maximum error magnitude was roughly equal to that of the SGF technique.
 Significantly, the SGF method produced far fewer estimates that deviated substantially (> 0.5 Hz) from the target peak frequency in all simulations except those featuring the most broadly distributed components (i.e. $\alpha$ = 1.0; where performance remained superior by a less substantial margin).
 This pattern was observed irrespective of SNR, and is strongly suggestive of the SGF technique's capacity to improve upon the precision of `pwelch` furnished PAF estimates.

-The SGF method produced very similar PAF and CoG estimates in moderate SNR condition, while the relation between these estimators was somewhat less consistent in the low SNR condition.
+The SGF method produced very similar PAF and CoG estimates in the moderate SNR condition, while the relation between these estimators was somewhat less consistent in the low SNR condition.
 Interestingly, CoG estimates resulted in mild reductions in the average error, maximum error, and proportion of substantial estimate deviation registered by $PAF_{SG}$ in the moderate SNR condition.
 This result provides encouraging evidence in favour of the SGF method's capacity to accurately localise the beginning and end of the alpha-band component (i.e. $f_1$ and $f_2$), at least when the peak is not too broadly distributed.
-By contrast, the inferior performance of the CoG estimator relative to $PAF_{SG}$ across the most of low SNR simulations suggests the routine is less reliable when the alpha component is embedded amidst a relatively noisy signal.
+By contrast, the inferior performance of the CoG estimator relative to $PAF_{SG}$ across most of the low SNR simulations suggests the routine is less reliable when the alpha component is embedded amidst a relatively noisy signal.
-This is unsurprising, since identifying the bounds of the alpha component is more challenging (and thus, more susceptible to error that biases CoG estimation) under noisy signal conditions.
+This is perhaps unsurprising, since identifying the bounds of the alpha component is more challenging (and thus, more susceptible to errors that bias CoG estimation) under noisy signal conditions.
-Note, however, that while the CoG estimator was more prone to errors when SNR was low, the magnitude of estimate deviations from the target frequency did not reach the extremes observed in both methods of PAF estimation (≥ 1.75 Hz) when simulated components were broadly distributed.
+Note, however, that while the CoG estimator was more prone to errors when SNR was low, the magnitude of its worst estimate deviations did not reach the extremes observed in both methods of PAF estimation (≥ 1.75 Hz) when the simulated components were broadly distributed.
+The increased average error sustained by the CoG estimator when SNR is low may therefore be offset by a self-limiting tendency that curbs the discrepancy of its estimates from their corresponding estimands.

 ## 4 Discussion
 We have proposed a novel method for the automatic detection of the two most prevalent indices of individual alpha frequency in the literature.